Film / The Ledge

 - Card-Carrying Villain: Joe, he is the fundamentalist Christian in a pro-atheist film.

-- Crapsack World: Joe argues that the world is a Crapsack world, but his argument is quite egocentric.
-It's all about him having made bad choices in his life and lived a shitty life until he found Christ.
+- Crapsack World: Joe argues that the world is a crapsack, but his argument is quite egocentric.
+It's all about him having made bad choices in his life and living a shitty life until he found Christ.

 - Death Is Cheap: Discussed.
-Joe claim to be brave on the basis that he will go to heaven when he dies, so that death doesn't really cost him anything.
-Gavin doesn't seem to think that this is really brave at all.
+Joe claims to be brave on the basis that he will go to heaven when he dies, so that death doesn't really cost him anything.
+Gavin doesn't think that this is really brave at all; that it would be braver for someone like him who doesn't believe there's an afterlife to risk his life.

 - Don't You Dare Pity Me!: Gavin does not take kindly to Joe worrying about Gavin living an empty life without God and ending up in hell.